rajpandeygithub/Automated-BiLingual-Complaint-System/README.md

 - Create a new project:
   - **Project ID**: Choose a unique name for your project (e.g., `my-project-name`).
   - **Location**: Choose `us-east1` or your preferred location.
+  - **Setup a Billing Account** in GCP.
-- **Note**: Save your Project ID, as it will be needed to update configuration files.
+- **Note**: Save your Project ID and Location, as it will be needed to update configuration files.

 ---